cloudsickle/bitbracket/README.md

 bitbracket is a module for running tournament simulations.
 A _bitbracket_ is an integer that represents the outcome of each game in the tournament.
 This compact storage method is useful when running many simulations.

 bitbracket is very easily adaptable to any project.
-All that is needed is team objects, and a probability function.
+All that is needed is team objects, and a matchup function.

 ## Usage